Washington, DC Bicycle

 Drivers have a legal responsibility to look out for bicyclists and respect

-their right of way as if they were other motor vehicles, but when they fail to do so a bicyclist is far more likely to be catastrophically
+their right of way as if they were other motor vehicles, but when they fail to do so a bicyclist is far more likely to be

-of way may not protect you from being struck by a vehicle in real life include:
+way may not protect you from being struck by a vehicle in real life include:

 - Distracted drivers